Studying abroad can be one of the most incredible and challenging experiences that you will ever have!

 The UND-University of Sunshine Coast study abroad program offers students an opportunity to study a wide range of academic programs in a beautiful and exciting location.
 The university, with approx. 7,000 students, is located less than 1 hour north of the city of Brisbane, in the heart of the Sunshine Coast, one of the most beautiful and rapidly developing regions in Australia.

 The American College of Thessaloniki campus is beautifully positioned on a hillside overlooking the city of Thessaloniki and the Thermaic Gulf.
 With an enrollment close to 800, Greek and international students, ACT offers an intimate learning environment.
 Students live off campus in the Thessaloniki area.
 Classes are taught in English, offering students access to the full catalog of classes.

 Applying for a Study Abroad Program

-UND Study Abroad programs are managed through the Office of International Programs, which is located on the second floor of the Memorial Union.
+UND Study Abroad programs are managed through the Office of International Programs, which is located in McCannel Hall.
 For information on study abroad programs contact Office of International Programs at 701.777.4231.

 - Travel to/from the United States and the host country.

 - In-country costs for meals, lodging, and local transportation.